hossamelshamyy/wp-equation-solver/README.md

 2. **Create the Server**:
     - Use `express` to create a server.
     - Use libraries like `mathjs` for parsing and solving equations.
-    - Use the WhatsApp API to send and receive messages.
+    - Use the WhatsApp API to send and receive messages as in the `appFB.js` file located in the `wp-business` directory in this repository.
 3. **Export the Server**:
     - Export the server to a public URL using [ngrok](https://ngrok.com/).
     - Configure the Whatapp webhook to point to this URL.